Contact: TxDOT Media Relations

 Date: Nov.
 7, 2017

-Three-segment, 850-mile corridor could provide passenger rail service
+Three-segment, 850-mile corridor could provide passenger rail service with help from private developers

 AUSTIN – A federally funded study to determine the feasibility of passenger rail service between Oklahoma City and South Texas recently advanced to the next phase allowing for continued exploration of the proposed route.
 The $7 million Texas-Oklahoma Passenger Rail Study covers an 850-mile corridor broken into three segments going from Oklahoma City to Dallas-Fort Worth; Dallas-Fort Worth to San Antonio; and San Antonio to South Texas.